TobiasFox/RoadiesAdventure/README.md

 This Project was created during a one week game jam in the first semester of the games master ("Time-based Media Games") of the Hamburg University of Applied Sciences.
 The topic of the game jame is "Drop Beats Not Bombs" and was implemented from a four member team.
 We used Unity with C#.

 You can see more information on: https://jhartmann.itch.io/rodies-adventure
+If you have questions or want to report a bug, please send an email to tobiasfox@gmx.net.